|

 one that does not have any real powers of his own.
 Now you have

+The Cape.
 The show does not take itself too seriously and I am not sure if that

 is a good or bad thing.
 I did enjoy the chuckles that came from the